asderix/Esc/README.md

 ## Description
 A powerful name matching library that is easy to use.
 Built on the shoulders of giants.
-With a lot of passion and currently little time.

-The solution will support various name-matching problems.
+The solution supports various name-matching problems.
 Examples are Spelling mistakes, different spellings, translation and transcription differences, hyphenation and merging, order of name elements, missing name elements, known abbreviations, etc. These problems can all be solved by the solution.